sbuckkachaluba/learning-git/basics.md

 # Git Basics
 * git init - creates a new git repository in the current folder
-* git status - I can use this anytime to see the current status of the repository
+* git status - finds the status of the current repository
+* git add - adds a file to the staging area